Workable/orka/docs/middleware.md

 ## ValidateBody and ValidateQueryString Middlewares

-It supports validation middlewares for both body or query string parameters using the joi validation module. @hapi/joi is now a dependency of orka.
+It supports validation middlewares for both body or query string parameters using the joi validation module. joi is now a dependency of orka.

 Example route configuration